plotly/academy/README.md

 2. Make changes to the generated typography css, make changes to `write-typography.js`
 3. Run `npm run write-typography`.
 This will write out a file to the \_sass src directory.

-NOw you can just start jekyll like normally and the new styles will be there!
+Now you can just start jekyll like normally and the new styles will be there!

 ### Adding a new tutorial